Author: Natasha

 What Is An LCD Color Display

-Most LCD monitors use Light-emitting diodes or LEDs as the backlight source.
+Most LCD color displays use Light-emitting diodes or LEDs as the backlight source.
 This is a change from past monitors, which used a Cathode Fluorescent Lamp (CCFL) technology.
 LEDs are slimmer than CCFLs, and this allows the display to be slimmer than those with CCFL tubes.

 Another important consideration is safety.
 CCFL technology uses mercury which is dangerous to the patient, health care workers, and the environment.